stefanholzapfel/lit-state/README.md

 # lit-state
-A reactive state management for LitElement
+A lightweight reactive state management for Lit 2

 This package contains no Javascript.
 You have to compile to JS first.
 If you use webpack's ts-loader you can just enable  "allowTsInNodeModules":